benjaminion/upgrading-ethereum-book/src/book.md

 <div class="image" style="width: 90%">

-![A diagram of a block tree](md/images/diagrams/consensus_block_tree.svg) In general we might end up with a block tree.
+![A diagram of a block tree](md/images/diagrams/consensus_block_tree.svg) In general we might end up with a block tree rather than a block chain.
 Again, time moves from left to right and each block points to the parent block it builds on.

 </div>

 In real networks we can end up with something more like a block tree than a block chain.
 In this example very few blocks are built on their "obvious" parent.

-Why did the proposer of Block $C$ build on Block $A$ rather than Block $B$?
+Why did the proposer of block $C$ build on $A$ rather than $B$?

-  - It may be that the proposer of $C$ had not received Block $B$ by the time it was ready to make its proposal.
+  - It may be that the proposer of $C$ had not received block $B$ by the time it was ready to make its proposal.
-  - It may be that the proposer of $C$ deliberately wanted to exclude Block $B$ from its chain, for example to steal its transactions, or to censor some transaction in $B$.
+  - It may be that the proposer of $C$ deliberately wanted to exclude block $B$ from its chain, for example to steal its transactions, or to censor some transaction in $B$.
   - It may be that the proposer of $C$ thought that block $B$ was invalid for some reason.

 The first two reasons, at least, are indistinguishable to the wider network.
 All we know is that $C$ built on $A$, and we can never know why for certain.

-Similarly, why did the proposer of $D$ build on Block $B$ rather than Block $C$?
+Similarly, why did the proposer of block $D$ build on $B$ rather than $C$?
 Any of the above reasons apply, and we can add another:

   - the proposer of $D$ may have decided on some basis that there was more chance of the wider network eventually including $B$ than $C$.
 Thus, building $D$ on $B$ gives it more chance of making it into the eventual block chain, than building $D$ on $C$.

-The various branches in the block tree are usually called "forks".
+The various branches in the block tree are called "forks".
 Forks happen naturally as a consequence of network and processing delays, but they can also occur due to client faults, malicious client behaviour, or protocol upgrades that change the rules so as to make old blocks invalid with respect to the new rules.
 The last of these is often called a "hard fork".

-The existence of forking like this in a consensus protocol is a consequence of prioritising liveness over safety, in the terms discussed [below](#safety-and-liveness): if you were to consult nodes that are following different forks they would give you different answers regarding the state of the system.
+The existence of forking in a consensus protocol is a consequence of prioritising liveness over safety, in the terms discussed [below](#safety-and-liveness): if you were to consult nodes that are following different forks they would give you different answers regarding the state of the system.
 Non-forking consensus protocols exist, such as [PBFT](https://www.scs.stanford.edu/nyu/03sp/sched/bfs.pdf) in the classical consensus world and [Tendermint](https://blog.cosmos.network/the-4-classes-of-faults-on-mainnet-bfabfbd2726c#a2f1) in the blockchain world.
 These protocols always produce a single linear chain and are thus formally "safe".
 However, they sacrifice liveness on asynchronous networks such as the Internet: rather than forking, they just stop entirely.

 #### Fork choice rules

-Ultimately, we want every node on the network to converge on an identical linear view of history and hence a common view of the state of the system.
+Ultimately, we want every correct node on the network to converge on an identical linear view of history and hence a common view of the state of the system.
 This convergence is brought about by means of the protocol's fork choice rule.

-Given a block tree and some decision criteria based on a node's local view of the network, the fork choice rule is designed to select from all the available branches the one that is most likely to eventually end up in the final linear, canonical chain.
-That is it will choose the branch least likely to be later pruned out of the block tree as nodes attempt to converge on a canonical view.
+Given a block tree and some decision criteria based on a node's local view of the network, the fork choice rule is designed to select, from all the available branches, the one that is most likely to eventually end up in the final linear, canonical chain.
+That is, it will choose the branch least likely to be later pruned out of the block tree as nodes attempt to converge on a canonical view.

 <a id="img_consensus_block_tree_resolved"></a>
 <div class="image" style="width: 90%">